Slave labor in Nazi Germany

 Treblinka Death camp

 Killing center on the Bug River northeast of Warsaw in the General Government (occupied Poland).
 Opened in July 1942, Treblinka was the largest of the three killing centers of Operation Reinhard.
 Between 700,000 and 860,000 Jews and several thousand Gypsies were killed there.
 A revolt of the inmates on August 2, 1943 destroyed most of the camp, and it was closed in November 1943.
-Photos: http://www.klub-beskid.com/album-pologne/thumbnails.php?album=22

 The sad case of John Demjanjuk, and the accusations that never quit. demjanjuk.html

-Set up by the Soviets, the Jews and the Germans.
+He was a slave himself -- a Ukrainian scapegoat set up by the Soviets, the Jews and the Germans.

-Trutzhain-Schwalmstadt Museum and Memorial site The Ziegenhain prisoner of war camp Stalag IX A is in operation.
+Trutzhain - Schwalmstadt Museum and Memorial site The Ziegenhain prisoner of war camp Stalag IX A is in operation.
 In 1944 the camp contains 50,000 prisoners.
 They are forced to work as slave laborers in the 2,000 work commandos.

 Unterluss